NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_NetworkServices.rst

 Ports are open into the firewall accordingly to the `access` property.
 The access property has three valid values:

+* localhost: the service is accessible only from the server itself
-* private: the service is accessible only from local networks (eg. green interfaces)
+* green: the service is accessible only from green interfaces and trusted networks
-* public: the service is accessible from local and external networks, but not from orange and blue
+* green red: the service is accessible from local and external networks, but not from orange and blue
-* none: the service is accessible only from the server itself (localhost)
+* custom: the service has custom access configured via `Allow hosts` or `Deny hosts`

 When the service access is set to private or public, the administrator can specify a list of hosts always allowed (or denied) to access the service.